jigish/slate/README.md

 Operations define what to actually do to the focused window.
 Allowed operations are:

-* Move the window any which way: "move topLeftX,topLeftY sizeX,sizeY screen"
+* Move/Resize the window any which way: "move topLeftX,topLeftY sizeX,sizeY screen"
+    This is the granddaddy of all the operations.
+The rest of the operations are all wrapped versions of move.

         topLeftX = top left x coordinate of the window's desired position topLeftY = top left y coordinate of the window's desired position